Colin-Nguyen-3749/NC-Education/README.md

 US News and World Report, with all information from the dataset being observed and recorded from 2018-2023 (the years reported may vary from each school district, but they all come from at most 7 years ago).
 Some information was gathered through surveys, but some information (like school spending and funds) was acquired from the government.

+Data sourced from publicly available information on usnews.com.
+This project is for educational and non-commercial purposes only.

 Here are the definitions for the variables:

 | Variable Name | Data Type | Definition |